buckley-w-david/calibre-content-server-swagger/README.md

 It has a feature called the [calibre Content server](https://manual.calibre-ebook.com/server.html).

 This server has a mostly undocumented HTTP API.
-This Repository is an attempt to document it.
+This repository is an attempt to document it.